 It has also been theorized that mental or emotional factors may also play a role in the presence of dyspareunia.
 Some of these include experiencing anxiety, stress, depression, fear, or negative self-perception.
 A history of sexual trauma, such as a past sexual abuse, may also play a role in the development of dyspareunia.1,5

-How will your doctor evaluate pain during sex?
+How will your doctor evaluate you?

 Evaluating dyspareunia can be challenging, as a main focus is to determine the underlying cause of the pain among many similarly presenting conditions.
 In order to do this, your doctor will take full medical history from you, including information on your current pain experience, sexual history, past sexual traumas, any medications you are currently taking, and more.
 By learning more about your pain, when it happens, and what events have led up to the pain starting (if it wasn't always present), your doctor may be able to start narrowing down the list of potential causes.
 Your doctor will also perform a pelvic exam to look for any obvious signs of an underlying issue.
 Subsequent exams and diagnostic tests such as blood tests, imaging, or minimally invasive surgery like laparoscopy may be performed based on what your doctor suspects the cause of your pain is.1,5,6